ppy/osu-wiki/wiki/Beatmapping/Health/en.md

 ## osu!mania

 In osu!mania passive health drain is disabled, so only hit objects will affect the health bar.
 Score bursts will appear after hitting notes, changing score and health values depending on the accuracy of the hit.
 A perfectly timed hit (300) will recover health more than a badly timed hit (50).
-The player also receives larger boosts if he achieves a [katu](#katu) or a [geki](#geki) at the end of a combo.
+Players also receive larger boosts if they achieve a [katu](#katu) or a [geki](#geki) at the end of a combo.
 A miss will drain health instead.
 Health bar regeneration occurs slowly while holding hold notes.
 For an overview of health recovery and health loss see below:

 Health recovery: